sunhaopku/sunhaopku.github.io/_pages/about.md

 # 🔥 News
+- *2025.05*: &nbsp;🎉🎉  My paper entitled “ZeroSearch: Incentivize the Search Capability of LLMs without Searching” is on Arxiv!
 - *2025.04*: &nbsp;🎉🎉  I have won the Academic Star Award (Top-5 students in School of Intelligence Science and Technology)!
 - *2024.09*: &nbsp;🎉🎉  My paper entitled “Towards Verifiable Text Generation with Evolving Memory and Self-Reflection” was accepted by [EMNLP 2024](https://2024.emnlp.org/)!
 - *2024.09*: &nbsp;🎉🎉  My paper entitled “Retrieved In-Context Principles from Previous Mistakes” was accepted by [EMNLP 2024](https://2024.emnlp.org/)!